pedro-profile/pedro-profile/README.md

 <p>I'm eager to learn cutting-edge technologies and stay ahead of the ever-changing trends in web development.

-<p>My goal is to build reliable and maintainable applications that are both functional and aesthetically pleasing.
+<p>I build reliable and maintainable websites and applications, that are both functional and aesthetically pleasing.
 <br>I'm currently building an App.
 Stay tuned <a href="https://solutionsarray.com/"> https:// </a>